 Timely Warnings/Safety Alerts

-In the event that a situation arises on campus that UNKPD becomes aware of and is a Clery reportable crime (Murder and non-negligent manslaughter, negligent manslaughter, forcible and non-forcible sexual assault, robbery, aggravated assault, burglary, motor vehicle theft and arson) and is considered to represent a serious or continuing threat to the campus, a campus-wide “Timely Warning/Safety Alert” will be issued by the Director of Police and Parking Services or his/her designee.
+In the event a situation arises on campus that a campus security authority, local law enforcement or UNKPD becomes aware of and is a Clery reportable crime (Murder and non-negligent manslaughter, negligent manslaughter, forcible and non-forcible sexual assault, robbery, aggravated assault, burglary, motor vehicle theft and arson) and is considered to represent a serious or continuing threat to the campus, a campus-wide “Timely Warning/Safety Alert” will be issued by the Director of Police and Parking Services or his/her designee.
 The issuance of Timely Warnings for non-Clery crimes will be done on a case by case basis taking into account the frequency of the offense and the likelihood for additional occurrences.
 The body of this “Timely Warning/Safety Alert” will include (if obtained) a short description of the crime or incident giving the time, date, location, suspect’s description, weapons used and the suspect’s vehicle.
 Information is released contingent upon the information not interfering with department operations, infringing on an individual’s rights or the violation of an existing law.

 Depending on the particular circumstances of the crime, these alerts can be provided through various media including the university e-mail system, the campus’ student newspaper, the office of Police and Parking Services “Safety Alert” web page at: http://www.unk.edu/offices/Police/Safety_Alert/ , the automated notification system (UNKAlert!) and flyers.
 In such instances, a copy of the notice will be posted in each residence hall at the front door.
 Anyone with information warranting a timely warning should report the circumstances to the Police and Parking Services Office by phone at (308) 627-4811 or in person at 2507 19th Avenue in the General Services Building.